Everything that was normally supposed to be hidden was brought to the front.

 Autistic Community and the Neurodiversity Movement: Stories from the Frontline

-Neurodiversity is one of the most powerful ideas of our generation.
+Neurodiversity is one of the most powerful ideas in human history.

 It take a joyful sound.
 Reframe.